-Hyper-realistic hand-blown glass sculptures by American sculptor Dylan Martinez from his illusory series of work titled “H2O/SiO2”.
+Hyper-realistic hand-blown water bag glass sculptures by American sculptor Dylan Martinez from his illusory series of work titled “H2O/SiO2”.
 Each sculpture is both hollow and solid, and is individually hand-sculpted from a crystal-clear glass.
 Signed and comes with COA.
 Please note the product images are only for general reference, as each sculpture is different from one to another due to the unique nature of these pieces.
 Sold individually or as a set of 3.
 Available in the following sizes:

 Small: 25 – 29.9 cm (10″ – 11.9″) high

 Regular: 30 – 34.9 cm (12″ – 13.9″) high

 Large: 35 – 43 cm (14″ – 17″) high